 - Chronic myelogenous leukemia (CML): Too many immature white blood cells are being made in your bone marrow.

-- Myelofibrosis: People with this have both too many immature white and red blood cells and their red blood cells are deformed.
+- Myelofibrosis: People with this have too many immature white and red blood cells.
+The web of fibers inside the bone marrow becomes thick, like scar tissue.
+This causes fewer and fewer red blood cells to be made.

 - Thrombocythemia: If you have this kind of MPD, you have too many platelets.